layik/layik.github.io/browserJSX.md

 ```

 Maybe the reason why the JSX tags within a separate file is not "compiled" by the Babel compiler is just context, maybe not.
 I could not be sure so far.
 I would love to update this post with a definite answer.

+The three cases have been tested in these playcode.io lines

+* playcode.io/jsx1 (all in once place)
+* playcode.io/jsx2 (importing JSX from HTML)
+* playcode.io/jsx3 (importing Babel transpiled from HTML)